AnnaGerber/NodeRover/README.md

 Run npm install in the directly where you have downloaded the files to install the libraries then run the code from your teminal/comand prompt using node e.g. node blink.js

+A schematic for the HCARDU0085 expansion board included in our kits is included under docs.
+This is how the I/O pins are wired up:

+    A0 potentiometer
+    A1 button
+    A2 button
+    A3 button
+    A4 LM35 temperature sensor
+    A5 sensor header pins
+    0 APC220 headers
+    1 APC220 headers
+    2 IR receiver (headers marked IR receiver but could be anything we want) 3 piezo
+    4 Latch (segment Shift Register)
+    5 servo header pins
+    6 servo header pins
+    7 Clock (segment SR)
+    8 Data (segment SR)
+    9 servo header pins
+    10 led 4
+    11 led 3
+    12 led 2
+    13 led 1

-Note: the HCARDU0085 Arduino expansion board included in our kits has LEDs and Buzzer attached to 5V so on and off are reversed.
+Note: The expansion board has LEDs and Buzzer attached to 5V so on and off are reversed.
 For this reason, it also helps to add digitalWrite(3, HIGH) to the setup function in the Firmata sketch to avoid the piezo screeching when the board is powered up. you can do the same thing with the LEDs if you want them to be off by default on startup:

     digitalWrite(13, HIGH);
     digitalWrite(12, HIGH);
     digitalWrite(11, HIGH);
     digitalWrite(10, HIGH);

-List to part suppliers coming soon